 How To Clean The Sponge Filter?

-Clean the sponge filter is the most straightforward task with below supportive guide:
+Clean the sponge filter is the most straightforward task with the below supportive guide:

 (1) Best Tactics For Cleaning A Sponge Filter

-– Always turn off power to the air pump.
+- Always turn off the power to the air pump.

 - Consider cleaning one sponge filter at a time, probably if it is a dual sponge filter.